orstavik/JoiComponents/tutorials/Pattern3_TwoFacedCollection.md

 of this item element so that they don't get confused with other parts of the DOM.

 2. This pattern becomes more important when you need to:
-    1. add more complex functionality such as custom UIX event handling etc to the element,
+    1. add more complex functionality such as custom UIX event handling to the element,
     2. add more complex template or style to the shadowDom, or
     3. handle the children differently either based on a) their content,
     b) their type and/or c) their position in the collection.

 ### Opinion
 This pattern feels a bit wrong at first, especially if you are a javascript developer.